-The coefficient of farm experience is positive and significant implies that the experience farmers has higher farm output than the less experienced farmers as they have better understanding of the production techniques that could increase their production.
-The coefficient of farm size is positive and significant implies that the larger the farm size, measure in numbers of birds reared, the more the poultry farmers demand for microfinance credit to purchase other factor inputs necessary to run a profitable farm.
-The coefficient of drug cost is positive and this implies that expenses on costs have positive significant relationship on their output.
-It is understandable that poultry management requires significant amount of drugs and medication in terms of routine vaccination to produce high yield.
-The coefficient of disease occurrences is negative and significantly affect poultry output, it implies that higher disease occurrence increases birds mortality and adversely affect the production output.
+The coefficient of farm experience was positive and significant implied that the experience farmers have higher farm output than the less experienced farmers as they have a better understanding of the production techniques that could increase their production.
+The coefficient of farm size is positive and significant implies that the larger the farm size, measured in numbers of birds reared, the more the poultry farmers demand microfinance credit to purchase other factor inputs necessary to run a profitable farm.
+The coefficient of drug cost was positive and this implied that expenses on costs have a positive significant relationship on their output.
+It was understandable that poultry management requires a significant amount of drugs and medication in terms of routine vaccination to produce a high yield.
+The coefficient of disease occurrences was negative and significantly affect poultry output, it implied that higher disease occurrence increases birds mortality and adversely affect the production output.